fermarsan/aixt/doc/Emulator/quickref.md

-# Quick reference for PC
+# Quick reference for the Software Emulator port

+This software emulation works on _Linux_.

 ## Delay
 Use the `time` module: